Paramount Network: "Get More Action"

-In 2005, Viacom conducted research which found that word-of-mouth knowledge narrowly perceived Spike TV's programming as being predominantly "low-brow", violent, and reliant on sex appeal.
+In 2005, Viacom conducted research which found that word-of-mouth knowledge narrowly perceived Spike TV's programming as being predominantly "low-brow,” violent, and reliant on sex appeal.
 These findings led Viacom to pursue a rebrand in an effort to clarify the network's focus.
-At its upfront presentations in 2006, Viacom unveiled a new logo for the channel (officially shortening its name to simply "Spike"), and the new slogan "Get More Action".
+At its upfront presentations in 2006, Viacom unveiled a new logo for the channel (officially shortening its name to "Spike"), with the new slogan "Get More Action.”
 The new brand was described as being "authentic" and "unapologetically" masculine, and emphasizing action as a core genre of programming for the network.
 The new branding would launch alongside the premiere of Blade: The Series in June 2006.
-Spike also attracted advertisers with product placement opportunities, such as the "Men of Action" promos, which featured homages and parodies of "classic action moments".
+An aspect of the rebranding were themed promos with integrated product placement, such as "Men of Action" (which featured homages and parodies of "classic action moments").

-On September 5, 2006, Spike premiered the documentary film Metal of Honor: The Ironworkers of 9/11 by filmmaker Rachel Maguire, which profiled the ironworkers' efforts in the attempts for rescue and recovery following the September 11 attacks at the World Trade Center site.
+On September 5, 2006, Spike premiered the documentary film Metal of Honor: The Ironworkers of 9/11 by filmmaker Rachel Maguire, which profiled the ironworkers' efforts in the attempts for rescue and recovery of the September 11 attacks at the World Trade Center site.
 The film proceeds through the ironworkers' dismantling of the fallen towers.
-On October 10, 2006, Spike debuted the Scream Awards, the first awards show honoring horror, science fiction, fantasy and comic book-based entertainment.
+On October 10, 2006, Spike aired the inaugural Scream Awards, an awards show honoring horror, science fiction, fantasy and comic book-based entertainment.
+In January 2007, Spike premiered their first and only anime series, Afro Samurai, whose English-language cast featured actor Samuel L. Jackson.

-In October 2007, Kevin Kay was appointed network president after serving as executive vice president and general manager of the channel for the previous two years.
+In October 2007, Kevin Kay was appointed president of Spike after serving as executive vice president and general manager of the channel for the previous two years.
 The post had been vacant since December 2006.
-In 2008, the network debuted DEA, a reality series based on the Drug Enforcement Administration.

-On April 7, 2008, Spike acquired cable syndication rights for the sitcom Married... with Children.
-Five new unscripted series were also picked up for the channel's Summer 2008 lineup, including 1000 Ways To Die.
+In January 2008, Spike ordered DEA, a reality series from Al Roker Productions following agents of the Drug Enforcement Administration in Detroit.
+Viacom also signed Geoff Keighley to an expanded development deal for video game-related programming on Spike and its platforms, including the rebranding of Game Head as GameTrailers TV with Geoff Keighley, and Keighley taking on a consulting role for the Spike Video Game Awards and other gaming-related specials.

-In the fall of 2009, Spike broadcast live Australian rugby league semifinal games from the National Rugby League and also showed the grand final, as part of efforts by David Niu to bring the National Rugby League USA to the United States.
+In 2009, Spike broadcast live Australian rugby league semifinal games from the National Rugby League and also showed the grand final, as part of efforts by David Niu to bring the National Rugby League USA to the United States.
 On June 1, 2010, Spike launched into the first crowd-sourced pilot episode contest with Scripped, a web-based screenwriting community.